gmarkall/nbep-7/README.md

 first use - `memory_manager` is a global which holds the class of the memory manager to be used.

-The `memunpin` method has never been implemented (it presently raises a `NotImplementedError`) and is arguably un-needed - pinned memory is immediately unpinned by its finalizer, and unpinning before a finalizer runs would invalidate the state of `PinnedMemory` objects for which references are still held.
+The `memunpin` method (not shown above but currently exists in the `Context` class) has never been implemented - it presently raises a `NotImplementedError`.
+This method arguably un-needed - pinned memory is immediately unpinned by its finalizer, and unpinning before a finalizer runs would invalidate the state of `PinnedMemory` objects for which references are still held.
 It is proposed that this is removed when making the other changes to the `Context` class.

-The `driver` module will import `PendingDeallocs` from `memory`, and will instantiate `self.allocations` and `self.deallocations` as before - these will still be used by the context to manage the allocations and deallocations of objects not handled by the memory manager plugin interface - events, streams, and modules.
+The `driver` module will import `PendingDeallocs` from `memory`, and will instantiate `self.allocations` and `self.deallocations` as before - these will still be used by the context to manage the allocations and deallocations of events, streams, and modules, which are not handled by the EMM plugin.

 #### New components of the `memory` module